St. Joseph, Minnesota: Geography

 Stearns County Road 75 serves as a main route in the community.
 Other routes include County Roads 2, 3, 121, 133, and 134.
 Interstate 94/US Highway 52 is nearby.

 Some of the city's major landmarks include St. Joseph Catholic Church, St. Benedict's Monastery, and the College of St. Benedict.
-The College of Saint Benedict is an all-women's Catholic college, and the complex is noted in the downtown area for the high spire of St. Joseph's Church, and the rotunda and dome of the Monastery and College Sacred Heart Chapel.
+The College of Saint Benedict is an all-women's Catholic college, and the complex is noted in the downtown area for the high spire of St. Joseph's Church and the rotunda and dome of the Monastery and College Sacred Heart Chapel.
 The architecture is different from other buildings and the major structures are visible from miles away.

 Demographics

 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.

-2014 census estimates

-The population in 2014 was 6,820 people with 99% being urban and 1% rural.
-St. Joseph is sometimes reported as the American town with the highest female population percentage (over two-thirds), when the figures include the College of St. Benedict.
-The racial makeup of the city was 93.1% white, 1.9% Asian, 1.5% African American, 1.2% Hispanic, 0.3% American Indian, and 1.4% multi-racial.
-The median age of residents was 21.8 years old.
-In 2015, the estimated median household income was $50,077 while the estimated per capita income was $21,236.
-The median house or condo value was estimated to be $165,928.